Quantifying over Boolean announcements: Semantic results

 The following result will be needed to show the soundness of a rule in the axiomatization of \logicbapal.
 As a similar result from the literature (\cite[Prop.~3.7]{balbianietal:2008}) was later shown false, we give the proof in full detail.
-An atom $q$ is fresh in a formula $\phi$ containing it, if $\phi$ does not contain another occurrence of $q$.
+We recall that an atom $q$ is fresh with respect to $\phi$, if $\phi$ does not contain an occurrence of $q$.